- Repository: https://sourceware.org/git/gitweb.cgi?p=glibc.git

 related to this problem in glibc on AArch32. libgcc's

-calls _Unwind_SetGR
+_Unwind_Backtrace calls _Unwind_SetGR (inline

-function in gcc/ginclude/unwind-arm-common.h
+function in gcc/ginclude/unwind-arm-common.h), which calls

-in libunwind.
+_Unwind_VRS_Set in libunwind.

 Gentoo has compiled a list